arisgk/data-table/README.md

 [MongoDB](https://www.mongodb.com/) is used as a data store.

 ## Development
-Create a `.env` file in project root to register the following required environment variables:
+Create an `.env` file in project root to register the following required environment variables:
 * `MONGODB_URI` - MongoDB connection URI

 ### Server